mozilla/Affiliates-Tests/README.md

 Writing Tests
 -------------

-If you want to get involved and add more tests then there's just a few things we'd like to ask you to do:
+If you want to get involved and add more tests, then there's just a few things we'd like to ask you to do:

 1. Use the [template files][GitHub Templates] for all new tests and page objects